Spanish Filipinos: Joaquín Martínez de Zúñiga Census

 Iloilo 1%, Capiz 1%, Bicol 20%, and Zamboanga 40%.
 According to the 1893 data in the Archdiocese of Manila which administers much of Luzon under it, about 10% of the population was then Spanish-Filipino.
-Overall the whole Philippines, even including the provinces with no Spanish settlement, as summed up, the average percentage of Spanish Filipino tributes amount to 5% of the total population.
+Overall the whole Philippines, even including the provinces with no Spanish settlement, as summed up, (Note: (299,049 pure native tributes plus 13,201 Spanish Mestizo Tributes amounting to a total of 312,250 tributes with the 13,201 Spanish Mestizo tributes being 4.22% of the total tributes)) the average percentage of Spanish Filipino tributes amount to an estimated 5% of the total population.